light0x00/mybatis-ext/README.en.md

 The others receive a `XXCondition` as parameter, to build complex sql.

-- SelectCondition，used to build `where condition`,and the columns to select.
+- SelectCondition，being used to build `where condition`,and the `columns` part of select sql.
   ```java
   userMapper.select(new SelectCondition()
               .select("name", "email")